opti-josh-holt/opal-tool-runtime-calc/README.md

 3.  **Configure Environment Variables:**

     - In your new Vercel project's settings, navigate to the "Environment Variables" section.
+    - Add these environment variables:
-    - Add a new variable with the key `BEARER_TOKEN` and the value you want to use for production.
+      - `BEARER_TOKEN`: The value you want to use for production authentication (keep this secret!)
+      - `BASE_URL`: Your full Vercel app URL (e.g., `https://your-project-name.vercel.app`)
-    - **Important:** Ensure this token is strong and kept secret.
+    - **Important:** Ensure the bearer token is strong and kept secret.

 4.  **Deploy:**
     Vercel will automatically trigger a deployment.
 After a few moments, your tool will be live!